 - The Barred Owl gets its name from the horizontal banding or “barring” pattern around the neck and upper breast area with vertical barring found below.

-Currently, there are no threats to Barred Owl populations.
-Their numbers have actually been increasing.
+This species is a year-round resident in Michigan.
+Currently, there are no threats to Barred Owl populations but instead, their numbers have actually been increasing.

-Katherine was found on the Nature Center’s east loop trail in 1991 suffering from a fractured left wing.
+Katherine was found on the Blandford’s east loop trail in 1991 suffering from a fractured left wing.
 The wing did not heal properly, leaving her unable to catch prey or escape predators.
 Great Horned Owls mate for life, and every once in a while Katherine’s mate from the wild will visit and bring her gifts in the form of small rodents!

 - Like most owls, Great Horned Owls help keep nocturnal small mammal populations in check.

 - The Great Horned Owl is the only animal known that regularly eats skunks!